23441 Golden Springs Dr., #253

 5. Try turning it off, counting to ten, and then turning it back on.

-6. Test to determine if you are having trouble printing from older DOS programs, Windows programs, or both?
-If you can print from one platform but not the other, it may be a printer driver or capture port problem.
+6. Test to determine if you are having trouble printing from one program or multiple programs.
+If you can print from one program but not the other, it may be a printer setup problem from within the program.

 8. Check your printer's print manager settings to make sure it is not set to use off-line or is paused.
-Go START-CONTROL PANEL-PRINTERS AND FAXES.
+Go START-CONTROL PANEL-DEVICES AND PRINTERS.
 Double click your printer then make sure under the PRINTER menu option that it is NOT set to work off-line or that pause printing is NOT turned on.
 Checkmarks next to these options mean they are turned on.

-9. If using a broadband modem (e.g., DSL), unplug it from the power source, wait two to five minutes, then plug it back in.
-Most broadband modems have three to four lights (e.g., power, ethernet, DSL and Internet).
+2. If using a broadband (DSL) or cable modem, unplug it from the power source, wait two to five minutes, then plug it back in.
+Most broadband and cable modems have three to four lights (e.g., power, Ethernet, DSL, and Internet).
 All lights should be a solid color when the connection is good.
 This may take several minutes to occur when you power up the modem.

 1. Make sure that the scanner is turned on and plugged in.